Flag Prerequisites

 • The experiment-2 experiment lists experiment-1 as a prerequisite, and allocates 100% of users 50/50 control/treatment.

-Experiment assigns 20% of users to experiment-1 and the assigns the remaining 80% to experiment-2.
-Experiment assigns no users variants for both experiment-1 and experiment-2, unless they're a tester.
+Experiment assigns 20% of users to experiment-1 and then assigns the remaining 80% to experiment-2.
+Experiment doesn't assign any user variants for both experiment-1 and experiment-2.

 Was this page helpful?